If you’re changing your Kymco scooter or motorcycle’s engine oil you’ve come to the right place.

 If you’re changing your engine oil, it makes sense to change the oil filter too.
 An oil filter removes tiny particles from the oil, helping to keep the oil fresher and work to its best ability for longer.
 A new filter costs a few quid and it only takes a couple of minutes to change.

-We’ve put together this [manufacturer oil filter chart] to help you pick the best oil filter for your motorcycle.
+We’ve put together this Kymco oil filter chart to help you pick the best oil filter for your motorcycle.

 How To Change Your Motorcycle’s Oil

 If you’ve never changed your motorcycle’s oil before, you might be apprehensive but you needn’t be.
 With the right tools, anyone can change their engine oil in under an hour.
 We’ve put together this simple guide to help you through your first motorcycle oil change.

 |Make||Model||Engine oil||Oil Capacity|

 |KYMCO||AGILITY 125||10W40||800 ML|

 |KYMCO||AGILITY 50 4T||15W-40||700 ML|

 |KYMCO||AGILITY 50 RS 2T||1.1 L 2-T Ã¶L|

 |KYMCO||AK 550I (EURO 4)||5W50||2.6 – 2.7 L API SJ|